thofis/spring-boot-with-jms/README.md

 # spring-boot-with-jms
-spring boot example for using jms (activemqO
+spring boot example for using jms (activemq)